code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Memory/Virtual_Physical_Memory.md

 - **Paging** Process of dividing Hard-Disk to equal-sized blocks is called paging.
 - **MMU(Memory Management unit)** Takes Virtual address(of Virtual Memory) as Input provides Physical Address(of RAM) as output ie translate virtual to physical address.

+## A. Understating Virtual Memory on 16 bit System
-## A. Conversion of Virtual to Physical Address
+### A1.
+Conversion of Virtual to Physical Address  (16 Bit system)
-> Consider a system having following.
+> Consider a 16 bit system having following.

 ||Virtual Memory/Hard Disk|Physical Memory/RAM|
 |---|---|---|